efuaumane77/RestaurantProject_CSSD2101/README.md

 # RestaurantProject_CSSD2101
 This is the final project for the java course 2101 CSSD.
-Its a restaurant system that applies OOP principles.
+Its a restaurant system that applies OOP principles and the Design Patterns created by the GangofFour (GoF).